-Patterson, a Republican, was the representative for New York's 33rd congressional district from 1877 to 1879.
+Patterson was the representative for New York’s 33rd congressional district and was a Republican.
+He served from 1877 to 1879.

 From Oct 1877 to Mar 1879, Patterson missed 9 of 377 roll call votes, which is 2.4%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|